Sign Up for a Free Account

 Overview

 Schizencephalies are fetal brain disruptions characterized by cerebral clefts lined by dysplastic polymicrogyric cortex extending medially from the pial surface to the lateral ventricles.
 Schizencephaly is the result of a disruption of cerebral development, most probably arising during the early second trimester of pregnancy.
-The severity of the clinical picture, made up by motor deficits, intellectual disability, and epilepsy, is related to type, location, and size of the clefts and the presence of associated brain abnormalities and identified genetic defects.
+The severity of the clinical picture, made up of motor deficits, intellectual disability, and epilepsy, is related to type, location, and size of the clefts and the presence of associated brain abnormalities and identified genetic defects.
 Schizencephaly may be unilateral or bilateral and is not limited by gender or ethnicity.

 Key points